tashiad/tic-tac-toe/README.md

 - Atom

 ## Instructions for Viewing
-Since this is currently a private repo, you'll need to clone it down and open `index.html` to play the game.
+Visit the deploy link [here](https://tashiad.github.io/tic-tac-toe/) to play the game.

 ## Code Architecture
 Since one of the goals of this project relied on building a strong data model, I created the following: